TooCoolLa/GigaSLAM/README.md

 https://deepwiki.com/DengKaiCQ/GigaSLAM

-### Update Log
+### **Change Log**

-[2025/05/26] 1.
+`[26 May 2025]` 1.
 Fixed several issues including config files and submodule problems; 2.
 Refactored the code to reduce unnecessary memory allocations and improve thread-level parallelism; 3.
 Restructured parts of the underlying logic of the code; 4.
 Updated the paper, added some experiments and visualizations, and improved the writing of the article.

+`[11 Mar 2025]` Arxiv paper submitted.

 ##  Setup, Installation & Running